| Title: | Sum of Single Effects Linear Regression |

 A matrix of correlations between CSs, or the maximum

-absolute correlation when max = TRUE
+absolute correlation when max = TRUE.

 Under the null, the rss model with regularized LD